-Enter in this column the date the asset was acquired.
+Enter in this column the date you acquired the asset.
 Use the trade date for stocks and bonds traded on an exchange or over-the-counter market.
 For stock or other property sold short, enter the date the stock or property was delivered to the broker or lender to close the short sale.